Miniaikon/portfolio/README.md

 # portfolio
-My life sheet and portfolio web
+It's my new portfolio with all information about me and my work in the web industry.